We the

 shall be applied to the people.

-not be used to bail out private enterprises.
+not be used to directly bail out private enterprises.

 shall have authority to legislate and enforce antitrust regulations, to cancel